7purplebulls/finance-opt-tools/doc/source/stdlib/models.rst

 Optimize
 -------------

-.. function:: optimize(M)
+.. function:: optimize(M, parameters)

-	Optimizes the model ``M`` using a solver, and returns a tuple of the objective value and an array of the weights.
+	Optimizes the model ``M`` using the values in the dictionary of ``parameters`` using a solver, and returns a tuple of the objective value and an array of the weights.